Skip to main content

 Italy

-The migration journey through the Mediterranean Sea is considered one of the most dangerous.
-Migrant boats often capsize, or people remain stranded in the sea waiting for rescue from the Italian Government or humanitarian organisations.
-The number of dead or missing migrants in 2022 reached more than 1,300, slightly less than in 2021.
-Once rescued, migrants and asylum seekers have urgent needs that include access to safety, medical care, and protection, as well as registration and obtaining a legal status.
-Starting 2023, potential issues related to logistics and permission requests newly defined by the Italian Government will likely challenge and delay NGO and INGO rescue operations.
+The migration journey through the Mediterranean Sea is among the most dangerous, with boats often capsizing and people remaining stranded at sea awaiting rescue.
+The number of dead or missing people over the Central Mediterranean Route in 2023 reached nearly 1,900, slightly more than in 2022.
+Once rescued, migrants and asylum seekers have urgent needs that include access to safety, medical care, protection, registration, and obtaining a legal status.
+Since 2023, logistical issues and legal authorisation requirements by the Italian Government have challenged and delayed NGO and INGO rescue operations.

-Access to work is considered the main challenge for migrants and refugees in Italy.
-Many also face difficulties accessing proper work contracts or renewing expired work permits, exposing them to the risk of exploitation.
-In some areas, such as Lampedusa Island, a lack of government support limits assistance to migrants and asylum seekers.
-In 2023, Lampedusa Island is expected to receive twice the number of migrants and asylum seekers it received in 2022.
+Work access is the main challenge for both documented and undocumented migrants and refugees in Italy.
+Many also face difficulties in accessing proper work contracts or renewing expired work permits, exposing them to exploitation.
+In some areas, such as Lampedusa Island, lack of government support limits assistance to migrants and asylum seekers.
+In 2023, the reception facility in Lampedusa hosted nine times its capacity.
+(UNHCR accessed 04/02/2024, MMC 25/10/2023, TBP 15/05/2023, IM 28/08/2023, IM 16/06/2023)

-The migration journey through the Mediterranean Sea is considered one of the most dangerous.
-Migrant boats often capsize, or people remain stranded in the sea waiting for rescue from the Italian Government or humanitarian organisations.
-The number of dead or missing migrants in 2022 reached more than 1,300, slightly less than in 2021.
-Once rescued, migrants and asylum seekers have urgent needs that include access to safety, medical care, and protection, as well as registration and obtaining a legal status.
-Starting 2023, potential issues related to logistics and permission requests newly defined by the Italian Government will likely challenge and delay NGO and INGO rescue operations.
+The migration journey through the Mediterranean Sea is among the most dangerous, with boats often capsizing and people remaining stranded at sea awaiting rescue.
+The number of dead or missing people over the Central Mediterranean Route in 2023 reached nearly 1,900, slightly more than in 2022.
+Once rescued, migrants and asylum seekers have urgent needs that include access to safety, medical care, protection, registration, and obtaining a legal status.
+Since 2023, logistical issues and legal authorisation requirements by the Italian Government have challenged and delayed NGO and INGO rescue operations.

-Access to work is considered the main challenge for migrants and refugees in Italy.
-Many also face difficulties accessing proper work contracts or renewing expired work permits, exposing them to the risk of exploitation.
-In some areas, such as Lampedusa Island, a lack of government support limits assistance to migrants and asylum seekers.
-In 2023, Lampedusa Island is expected to receive twice the number of migrants and asylum seekers it received in 2022.
+Work access is the main challenge for both documented and undocumented migrants and refugees in Italy.
+Many also face difficulties in accessing proper work contracts or renewing expired work permits, exposing them to exploitation.
+In some areas, such as Lampedusa Island, lack of government support limits assistance to migrants and asylum seekers.
+In 2023, the reception facility in Lampedusa hosted nine times its capacity.
+(UNHCR accessed 04/02/2024, MMC 25/10/2023, TBP 15/05/2023, IM 28/08/2023, IM 16/06/2023)

 Latest updates on country situation